ClassFunc/gkh/README.md

 - Q: I don't see any flows on Developer UI.

-- A: please add this lines to your `src/index.ts`:
+- A: run `gkh add:getAllFlows` OR add this lines to your `src/index.ts`:

 ```ts
 // configureGenkit({}) ...